helium/HIP/0000-redefining-data-only-onboarding-and-assertion-fees.md

 ## Drawbacks

 - **Primary drawbacks:**
   - The main concern is the potential reduction in DC burn per onboarding or assertion.
-However, the increase in the number of hotspots and assertions might compensate for this reduction by enhancing network coverage and utility.
+However, the increase in the number of data-only hotspots and assertions might compensate for this reduction by enhancing network coverage and utility.

 ## Rationale and Alternatives